Pulau-Komodo/interval-conversions/README.md

 ### Custom thresholds

 The `thresholds` property is an object with optional time unit properties.
-Each property needs to be `[number, number]`, a number, a boolean, or left undefined.
+Each property needs to be `[number, number]`, a number or a boolean, or be left undefined.
 If it is `[number, number]`, the first number is the lower threshold (expressed in that unit) for the unit to appear, and the second number is the upper threshold beyond which it no longer appears.
 If it is a number, it will be treated as the upper threshold, with the lower threshold set to 0.
-If it is `true`, it will be treated like `[0, Infinity]`, and if it is `false`, it will be treated like `[Infinity, 0]` (technically there are countless ways to express an unreachable threshold, I picked this one). `Infinity` as a lower threshold makes a unit never appear, and as an upper threshold makes the threshold infinite.
+If it is `true`, it will be treated like `[0, Infinity]`, and if it is `false`, it will be treated like `[Infinity, 0]` (technically there are countless ways to express an unreachable threshold, I picked this one). `Infinity` is a valid value for a threshold.

 Fractional parts of thresholds for years and months do nothing.